MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-config-authentication-reporting-server.md

 # Configure authentication for the Reporting server

 Follow these steps to configure the Operations Manager Reporting server component to use algorithms that are compliant with Federal Information Processing Standards (FIPS) compliant.
-Enabling FIPS compliance for System Center - Operations Manager requires that the underlying infrastructure used (Server OS, Active Directory etc.), also be FIPS compliant.
+Enabling FIPS compliance for System Center - Operations Manager requires that the underlying infrastructure used (Server OS, Active Directory etc.), also be FIPS-compliant.

 ##  Enable FIPS on the Reporting server

 To enable FIPS on the reporting server, change the configuration in the application-level Web.config file to specify that ASP.NET use the Triple Data Encryption Standard (3DES) algorithm.
 To do this, follow these steps.

-1. In a text editor such as Notepad, open the **Web.config** file in the **ReportManager** and **ReportServer** sub-folders under the SQL Server Reporting Services installation root folder  `C:\Program Files\Microsoft SQL Server\<InstanceName>\Reporting Services`.
+1. In a text editor such as Notepad, open the **Web.config** file in the **ReportManager** and **ReportServer** subfolders under the SQL Server Reporting Services installation root folder  `C:\Program Files\Microsoft SQL Server\<InstanceName>\Reporting Services`.

 2. In the **Web.config** file, locate the `<system.web>` section.